 Marine Life Cares

-Marine Life at West Edmonton Mall (WEM) offers complex, multi-faceted care for our animals.
+Marine Life at West Edmonton Mall (WEM) offers complex and multi-faceted care for our animals.
 We focus on the most up-to-date and scientifically sound nutrition, housing, enrichment, and veterinary care for each of our species.
 This way we are able to ensure all of our animals have a high-quality life with us.

 WEM participates in the Species Survival Plan (SSP), developed by the Association of Zoos and Aquariums (AZA) to help ensure the survival of marine birds through breeding management.
 We are also an accredited member of Canada’s Accredited Zoos and Aquariums (CAZA) and the National Marine Educators Association (NMEA).